 - proposals are submitted electronically

-- it is strongly encouraged that you provide an opportunity to receive feedback from faculty within your department/program on your proposal
+- it is strongly encouraged that you provide an opportunity to receive feedback from your Department Head and faculty within your department/program on your proposal

 Study Away Proposal Review/Approval Process